-The Town plans to develop a single recreational and sports services hub in this strategic location to promote attractiveness to all, young and old.
-To this end, the Town will include the arena, the pool, classrooms and physical activity rooms.
+The Town plans to develop a single recreational and sports services hub in this strategic location to promote active living to all.
+To this end, the project will include the arena, the pool, multipurpose rooms and a small gymnasium.

 The Town wants the project to be sustainable and resilient to the effects of climate change and envisions an eco-responsible and sustainable design.

-It is essential for the Town to provide access to living spaces for all citizens and users, regardless of age or ability.
+It is essential for the Town to provide access to all citizens and users, regardless of age or ability.
 This stems from a desire to make Montreal West a town that is accessible to all, equitable and inclusive.

 Montreal West recognizes that sports and recreation activities must reflect community interests and needs.
-In order to better identify the needs of stakeholders, the Town will hold consultation meetings with key representatives of the community throughout the years and held public consultation meetings.
+In order to better identify the needs of stakeholders, the Town conducted a town-wide survey, met with key representatives of the community throughout the years and held public consultation meetings.

 In May 2021, it was announced that the Town of Montreal West received a grant of $ 12,556,727 from the federal and provincial governments as part of the Financial Assistance Program for Recreational and Sports Infrastructures (PAFIRS) for the reconstruction of its Sports and Recreation Center.
-The PAFIRS aims to support the presence of recreational and sports infrastructures in good condition in all regions of Quebec and to increase access to these infrastructures for the population.
+This program aims to support the presence of sport and recreation infrastructures in good condition in all regions of Quebec and to increase access to these infrastructures for the population.